KavanBahrami/XRDrag/README.md

 # UE VR Locomotion GripToMoveRotate
 Unreal Engine Virtual Reality Grip/Grab Locomotion.
-Grab to Move / Rotate (Scale not quite working)
+Grab to Move / Rotate (Scale not quite working).

+Functionality also seen in Unreal Engine's built in VR Editor / TiltBrush (unity) / Demeo (unity) / and other experiences.
+Oculus also has a version of this in their locomotion samples [GrabAndDrag](https://developer.oculus.com/documentation/unreal/unreal-samples/) though it runs on tick and doesn't handle rotation.

 Dependencies *to avoid additional tweaking*:
  - Unreal Engine 4.27.2